brainhack-eugene/open_neuroscience_workshop/git_tutorial/README.md

 * Git can't version control binary files (e.g. Word docs, images); it tracks that they've changed, but not what's different

 ## Key concepts and vocabulary
-* **Snapshots** = records what the files look like at a given point in time
+* **Snapshots** = records of what files look like at a given point in time
   * You decide when to take snapshots
   * History of all snapshots is retained
   * Analogy – they're kind of like photos
 * **Staging** = which files to include in the snapshot
   * You decide which files you want to take snapshots of
-  * Analogy – think of this step as deciding who's going to be in a group photo
+  * Analogy – think of this step as deciding who's going to be in a group photo; you may want to include some people, but not others
 * **Commit** = the act of creating a snapshot
   * Info that's been changed
   * A reference to the commit that came brefore it (parent commit)